mfrasca/ecto/guides/howtos/Navigating Relations.md

 Portability.
 The whole point is portability, and integration with `mix`.

 Obviously, if we exceed in the use of non-portable `fragment` SQL strings, we only keep the integration with `mix`.
-After all, a script that alters a database schema, in which we write large chunks of non-portable SQL, you can just as well write in plain SQL.
+After all, scripts that alter a database schema, in which we write large chunks of non-portable SQL, we can just as well write them in plain SQL.

 ### The down migration